Let R be the shaded region graphed below.

 Use integration with vertical strips to find the area of R.

-We slice R into vertical strips of width Δ x:
+We can slice R into vertical strips of width Δ x:

 The strip at position x has approximate height